-Have you ever taken the time to really study the toilet seat in a public bathroom?
-Even if you've only taken a passing glance, you've probably wondered why public toilet seats are U-shaped (especially since the one in your house is ovular and closed).
-Even the weirdest toilets on Earth have this seat shape.
-It turns out there are lots of good reasons toilet seats are shaped like a U - it's cheaper, more hygienic, and maybe even more comfortable than that rounded model you currently have in your bathroom at home.
+Have you ever taken the time to study the toilet seat in a public bathroom?
+Even if you've only given a passing glance, you've probably wondered why public toilet seats are U-shaped (especially since the one in your house is a closed oval).
+Even the weirdest toilets on earth have this seat shape.
+It turns out there are lots of good reasons and theories to explain why public toilet seats are shaped like a U - it's cheaper, more hygienic, and maybe even more comfortable than the rounded model you have in your bathroom at home.

-Just as there are smart explanations for toilet stalls not going all the way to the ground, there are plenty of really good reasons for U-shaped toilet seats in public restrooms and you'll finally have an answer for the question, "Why are public toilet seats shaped like that?"
+Just as there are smart explanations for why toilet stalls come up short, there are plenty of excellent answers to the question, "Why are public toilet seats shaped like that?"

-Although you've probably never heard of it, there's an organization called the International Association of Plumbing and Mechanical Officials (IAPMO) that writes the codes that most states adopt as their public restroom laws.
+Although you've probably never heard of it, there's an organization called the International Association of Plumbing and Mechanical Officials that writes the codes most states adopt as their public restroom laws.
 Since 1955, the American Standard National Plumbing Code (as written by the IAPMO) has called for U-shaped toilet seats in public restrooms in the US.
-Why?
-Because, apparently, there are a whole host of hygiene benefits offered by the open-front design.

-According to Lynne Simnick, the senior vice president of code development at IAMPO, the biggest reason for the U-shaped toilet seat is to make female wiping more hygienic.
-Apparently, that big open gap at the front of the seat is meant to “eliminate the user’s genital contact with the seat,” and to “allow women to wipe the perineal area after using the toilet.”
+According to Lynne Simnick, a senior vice president at IAPMO, the biggest reason that international code requires the U-shaped toilet seat is to make female wiping more hygienic.
+That big, open gap at the front helps people avoid contact with the seat.

 Specifically, it's meant to allow women "to wipe the perineal area" after using the toilet without their hands touching it.